Your web browser is outdated and may be insecure

 • increased workloads

-• reduced or insufficient staff numbers and/or skill mix
+• reduced or insufficient staff skill mix

-• inadequate response to a reported patient safety incident.
+• inadequate response to a reported patient safety incident

-• compromissed supra numenary status of students
+• compromised supra numerary status of students

 • students expected to work outside their level of competence

-• students used to plug gaps in staffing rotas
+• students used to plug gaps in staffing rotas.

 Our Nursing Workforce Standards have been created to explicitly set out what must happen within workplaces to ensure the delivery of safe and effective patient care.
 Please see the responsibility and accountability sections which outline where the responsibility lies for setting and reviewing the nursing workforce.